pfg23/MindSweeper/README.md

 # MindSweeper
-A clone of thegame Microsoft Mine Sweeper.
+A clone of the game Microsoft Mine Sweeper.